 - Read the article Object Relationships in Basic Ruby to see an example of how two classes can interact.

 - Read the Bastard’s Chapter on Error Handling to reinforce your understanding of dealing with errors.

-- Glance over the Ruby Style Guide so you have an idea of how to make your code look more professional.
-It is recommended to install rubocop, a static code analyzer (linter) and formatter, which is based on this style guide.
+- As you can see, there are a lot of guidelines.
+Instead of trying to remember everything, install rubocop, a static code analyzer (linter) and formatter, which is based on this style guide.

 - Read the basic usage of rubocop in the terminal.